Minnesota vs. Nebraska: Odds, spread, over/under - August 31

 Minnesota vs. Nebraska Betting Trends

-- The Cornhuskers were an underdog by 7.5 points or more seven times last year, and covered the spread in four of those matchups.
+- The Golden Gophers were favored by 7.5 points or more eight times last season, and covered the spread in five of those matchups.

 Minnesota 2023 Futures Odds